NEW Welcome to Aquafarer

 Which Should You Choose?

 Choose an inflatable SUP if you want an affordable, portable, fitness-oriented watercraft for solo paddling on calm waters.
-Choose a RIB if you need real boat capability →speed, range, passenger capacity, and rough-water performance.
+It's the best entry point to watersports with zero ongoing costs and easy storage.
+Choose a RIB if you need real boat capability — speed, range, passenger capacity, and rough-water performance.
+A RIB is a serious investment for serious boating.
+Many water enthusiasts start with a SUP for fitness and recreation, then add a RIB when they need to explore further, carry family, or engage in watersports like wakeboarding and towing.